sygmaprotocol/sygma-sdk/examples/evm-to-evm-erc1155-transfer/README.md

 ## Notes

-- **ERC1155 Non-Fungible Tokens**: This script is specifically designed for ERC1155 tokens that represent non-fungible assets (unique items).
-Ensure that the `TOKEN_ID` you provide corresponds to a non-fungible token with a balance of `1` in your wallet.
+- **ERC1155 Semi-Fungible Tokens**: This script is specifically designed for ERC1155 tokens that represent semi-fungible assets (ERC1155 standard).
+Ensure that the `TOKEN_ID` you provide corresponds to a Semi-fungible token with a balance of `1` in your wallet.

 - **Sygma Environment**: The `SYGMA_ENV` variable should match the environment your resources are registered in (e.g., `testnet` or `mainnet`).